Cristianemax/causality_ml_suicide_prevention/README.md

   	Work and interests: Enter a number from 0 to 4, where: 0=Absent: No difficulty; 1=Doubtful or trivial: Thoughts and feelings of incapacity, tiredness or weakness related
-        to activities; work or hobbies; 2=Mild: Loss of interest in the activity; hobbies or work – reported directly by the patient, or indirectly in apathy, indecision and vacillation (feeling that they need to make an effort to work or carry out activities); 3=Moderate: Decrease in real time spent on activities or decrease in productivity;
+        to activities; work or hobbies; 2=Mild: Loss of interest in the activity; hobbies or work – reported directly by the patient, or indirectly in apathy, indecision and vacillation (feeling like you need to make an effort to work or carry out activities); 3=Moderate: Decrease in real time spent on activities or decrease in productivity;
         4=Serious: Stopped working due to current illness.

   	Depression in the family: Enter 1 for Yes and 0 for No.